Private Counsel: When Your Insurance Company Wants to Settle but You Don’t

 - High procedural barriers for malicious prosecution claims: For a defendant to succeed with a claim for malicious prosecution, they must overcome substantial procedural barriers.

-Cost-Effective Strategies For Conflict Resolution
+Cost-Effective Strategies for Conflict Resolution

 - Gaining control of the narrative from the beginning